goauthentik/authentik/website/docs/add-secure-apps/applications/manage_apps.md

 ## Authorization

+Application access can be configured using either (Policy) bindings or Application Entitlements.

+### Policy-driven authorization

-Application access can be configured using (Policy) bindings.
-Click on an application in the applications list, and select the _Policy / Group / User Bindings_ tab.
+To use a policy to control which users or groups can access an application, click on an application in the applications list, and select the **Policy/Group/User Bindings** tab.
 There you can bind users/groups/policies to grant them access.
 When nothing is bound, everyone has access.
 You can use this to grant access to one or multiple users/groups, or dynamically give access using policies.

 By default, all users can access applications when no policies are bound.